esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab_4.md

 # Innovation-Day: Internet of Things - Node-RED Lab 4.
 Visualize your data

-Now you need a dashboard where visualizing the data you are sending, but, before we will prepare it a little bit to show more relevant data, with average, minimum and maximum values.
+Now you need a dashboard where to visualize the data you are sending, but, before we will prepare the incoming telemetry to show more relevant data, with average, minimum and maximum values.

 ## Event Hubs

 Event Hubs is a message pub/sub, we will use it to send and receive the averages to represent them inside the website.
-Create a new Event Hubs in the Azure portal with `New > Internet of Things > Event Hubs`, create a new unique namespace:
+Create a new Event Hubs in the Azure portal with `New > Internet of Things > Event Hubs` and create a new unique namespace:

 ![Event Hubs](./images/neweh.png "New Event Hub namespace")